Hanno R. Ellenbogen Citizenship Award

-The Hanno R. Ellenbogen Citizenship Award is given annually to honor individuals who have dedicated their lives to public service.
+The Hanno R. Ellenbogen Citizenship Award is a civil decoration given annually to honor individuals who have dedicated their lives to public service.
 It was established in 2000 by the Prague Society for International Cooperation and the Global Panel Foundation.
-It is named in honor of the Prague Society's President Marc S. Ellenbogen's mother.
-The award comes with a 150,000 crown cash prize, which the award recipient passes on to a young person who is embarking on his/her career who has already contributed to the development of international relations.
-For instance when the Czech Philharmonic Orchestra won the award in 2000 the cash prize was given to Lukas Vondracek, an aspiring musician at the time, who is now recognized worldwide.
+It is named in honor of the Prague Society's President Marc S. Ellenbogen's mother who grew up in war torn Europe.
+The award comes with a 150,000 crown cash prize, which the award recipient passes on to a young person or institution in the public realm.
+For instance when the Czech Philharmonic Orchestra won the award in 2000, the cash prize was given to Lukas Vondracek, an aspiring musician at the time, who is now recognized worldwide.

 Award recipients

-First - Vladimir Ashkenazy and the Conducting Corp of the Czech Philharmonic Orchestra
+First – Vladimir Ashkenazy and the Conducting Corp of the Czech Philharmonic Orchestra

 Maestro Vladimir Ashkenazy (the Chief Conductor), and the Conducting Corp of the Czech Philharmonic Orchestra (Include: Vladimir Valek (the permanent conductor), Sir Charles Mackerras and Ken-Ichiro Kobayashi (the principal guest conductors)).
 Askenazy devoted his first years as a musician to the piano.
 After winning first prizes in Brussels in 1956 and Moscow in 1962, he spent three decades touring the great musical centers of the world.
 From the 1970s, he became increasingly active as a conductor and held positions with the Philharmonia Orchestra, Royal Philharmonic Orchestra, Cleveland Orchestra and Deutsches Symphonie-Orchester Berlin.
 From 1998 to 2003 Ashkenazy led the Conducting Corps of the Czech Philharmonic Orchestra, with whom he undertook the major Prokofiev-Shostakovich series in 2003.
 Vladimir Valek has performed in many major cities around the world like Brussels, Cairo, Copenhagen, London, New York, Paris, Beijing, Tokyo, and Vienna.
-Sir Charles Mackerras (in memorium), born in Australia, had a passion for music his entire life and was honored with many awards throughout his life.
+Sir Charles Mackerras (in memoriam), born in Australia, had a passion for music his entire life and was honored with many awards throughout his life.
 Kobayashi was the first Asian Conductor to conduct at the Prague Spring Music Festival in 2002.

-Financial Part Donated to Lukáš Vondráček
+Financial part donated to Lukáš Vondráček

-Born in the Czech Republic in 1986 Lukáš Vondráček's musical ability was spotted at the age of two by his mother, herself a professional pianist.
-He gave his first concert at the age of 4 and now, by the age of 20, he visited 22 different countries giving in excess of 850 concerts.
+Born in the Czech Republic in 1986, Lukáš Vondráček's musical ability was spotted at the age of two by his mother, herself a professional pianist.
+He gave his first concert at the age of 4, and by the age of 20 had visited 22 countries giving in excess of 850 concerts.
 Vladimir Ashkenazy was the conductor when Lukáš made his debut with the Czech Philharmonic Orchestra in May 2002 with concerts in Prague and Italy.
 Since then he has appeared frequently with the orchestra, including a major USA tour, and concerts in Cologne, Vienna, Lucerne, Bad Kissingen, and Birmingham's Symphony Hall.
 In 2010, he won First Prize at the 10th Hilton Head International Piano Competition in South Carolina, USA.
 Most recently, Lukas won First Prize, Grand Prize plus 4 special prizes at the 2012 UNISA Vodacom International Piano Competition in Pretoria, South Africa.
 In 2016 Lukas Vondráček won the Queen Elisabeth Piano Competition in 2016.